dojot/docs/source/security/mosca-tls.rst

 the following components:

--  IoTAgent-Mosca: will register the new device on its internal cache and will create an entry on the ACL, allowing the device topublish on a specific topic.
+-  IoTAgent-Mosca: will register the new device on its internal cache and will create an entry on the ACL, allowing the device to publish on a specific topic.
 -  EJBCA: will create an end entity so a certificate can be created on the future.